cprogrammer1994/python-depth-sort/README.md

 # python-depth-sort

-A simple module to calculate mesh normals for python.
+A simple module to sort the triangles of a mesh for python.

 ## Install